 State Judiciary Seeks Court Interpreters

-The job is paid on a freelance basis where court interpreters work as independent contractors in cases where parties or witnesses are unable to hear, understand, speak or use English sufficiently.
+Court interpreters work on a freelance basis as independent contractors in cases when parties or witnesses are unable to hear, understand, speak, or use English sufficiently.

-Pay depends on the interpreter’s performance on written and oral exams, and is between $25 and $55 per hour with a two-hour minimum.
+Depending on their performance on written and/or oral exams, court interpreters are paid between $25 to $55 per hour with a two-hour minimum.